-This is in harmony with current scientific cosmology theories which state that the matter in the universe was not created initially.
-The universe in its initial stage was simply energy, too hot to form atoms.
-Physical matter as we know it today was created after an initial period when the universe cooled down to a temprature sufficient for atoms to form.
+This is in harmony with current theories of cosmology which state that the matter in the universe was not created initially.
+The universe in its initial stage was predominantly energy, too hot to form atoms.
+After an initial period, during which the universe cooled down to a temperature sufficient for atoms to form, physical matter as we know it today was created.

 Moreover, it must be noted that the 'days' of creation are only used allegorically to represent stages of creation and not 24 hours earthly days.

 Verse 2:29 is of remarkable scientific significance.
-More than one verse in the Quran confirm the theory of the Big Bang.
-Verses 2:29 is one of those verses.
-This verse states that all physical matter was created before the creation of the universe (space).
+More than one verse in the Quran confirm the Big Bang theory.
+Verses 2:29 is one such verse.
+This verse states that all physical matter (earth) was created before the creation of the universe (space).

-The theory of the Big Bang confirms that all matter that comprises the universe (and of which earth is formed) was once concentrated in a very small area.
+The Big Bang theory confirms that all matter that comprises the universe (and of which earth is formed) was once concentrated in a very small area.
 When this extremely dense concentration of mass exploded outwards it signalled the birth of time and space.